yulikexuan/modern-java/concurrency/README.md

       containing at least occasional parallelism

-> Tests of multithreaded performance should normally be mixed with tests of
+> Mixed Tests of Multithreaded Performance with Tests of Single Threaded
-> single-threaded performance, even if you want to measure only singlethreaded
+> Performance, even if only Single threaded Performance Tests are required
-> performance

 #### 12.3.4 Unrealistic Degrees of Contention